Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, HoREA suggested reviewing the calculation method to ensure fairness.

-Specifically, HoREA proposed to use the method of calculating the adjusted land price table by taking the actual compensation price at the routes approved by the City People's Committee as the standard and applying the comparison method to determine the land price of neighboring routes in the same area, or between areas in each district, county, and Thu Duc City.
+Specifically, HoREA proposed using the method of calculating the adjusted land price table by taking the actual compensation price at the routes approved by the City People's Committee as the standard and applying the comparison method to determine the land price of neighboring routes in the same area, or between areas in each district, county, and Thu Duc City.

-This is to ensure fairness for individuals and households who will pay land use fees from August 1, 2024 to December 31, 2025, and will also pay the same amount, or if higher, it will not be too different from cases that have paid land use fees since the beginning of the year.
+This is to ensure fairness for individuals and households who will pay land use fees from August 1, 2024 to December 31, 2025, and will also pay the same amount, or if higher, it will not be too different from the cases that have paid land use fees since the beginning of the year.

-In terms of policy mechanisms, HoREA proposed that the land prices of the draft adjusted land price list should ensure fairness for individuals and households paying land use fees after July 31, 2024, which will be equivalent, or if higher, not too different from cases that have paid land use fees according to the 2024 land price adjustment coefficient and fully update the land prices that the City has compensated, supported, and resettled when the State reclaims land...
+In terms of policy mechanisms, HoREA proposed that the land prices of the draft adjusted land price list should ensure fairness for individuals and households paying land use fees after July 31, 2024, which will be equivalent, or if higher, not too different from the cases that have paid land use fees according to the 2024 land price adjustment coefficient and fully update the land prices that the City has compensated, supported, and resettled when the State reclaims land...

 HoREA proposes not to use the method of calculating the adjusted land price table by multiplying land price table 02 by a coefficient to calculate all land prices in the draft adjusted land price table as in the case of the draft adjusted land price table of District 1, District 4 and District 5.
 At the same time, it is proposed to rebuild the draft adjusted land price table of these districts.

-In addition, HoREA also proposed not to use the method of calculating the adjusted land price table by taking the land price table 02 multiplied by the coefficient to calculate uniformly for each group of routes in the draft adjusted land price table such as District 10, Phu Nhuan District and proposed to rebuild the draft adjusted land price table of these districts.
+In addition, HoREA also proposed not to use the method of calculating the adjusted land price table by multiplying the land price table 02 by the coefficient to calculate uniformly for each group of routes in the draft adjusted land price table such as District 10, Phu Nhuan District and proposed to rebuild the draft adjusted land price table of these districts.

 Source: https://baodautu.vn/batdongsan/horea-hien-ke-go-vuong-8808-ho-so-nha-dat-tai-tphcm-d224435.html